 On this page you can view the new ETS Train Penang to Padang Besar Schedule.

-Fares from Penang to Padang Besar on the ETS high-speed trains vary depending on the type of service :
+Fares from Butterworth, Penang to Padang Besar on the ETS high-speed trains are :

 ETS Gold Service Trains to Padang Besar cost :

 Adult : 29 RM - Children : 19 RM

 The KTM Komuter Trains to Padang Besar cost 11.40 RM